 The script you have now should satisfy all your data needs for PostgreSQL – right?
 Not yet.
 How do you load new or updated data?
 It's not a good idea to replicate all of your data each time you have updated records.
 That process would be painfully slow; if latency is important to you, it's not a viable option.

 Instead, you can identify some key fields that your script can use to bookmark its progression through the data, and pick up where it left off as it looks for updated data.
 Auto-incrementing fields such as updated_at or created_at work best for this.
 When you've built in this functionality, you can set up your script as a cron job or continuous loop to get new data as it appears in PostgreSQL.

 From PostgreSQL to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing PostgreSQL data in Grafana is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
 You can find instructions for doing these extractions for leading warehouses on our sister sites PostgreSQL to Redshift, PostgreSQL to BigQuery, PostgreSQL to Azure Synapse Analytics, PostgreSQL to PostgreSQL, PostgreSQL to Panoply, and PostgreSQL to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
 Products like Stitch were built to move data from PostgreSQL to Grafana automatically.
-With just a few clicks, Stitch starts extracting your PostgreSQL data via the API, structuring it in a way that is optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Grafana.
+With just a few clicks, Stitch starts extracting your PostgreSQL data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Grafana.